Aderr0/aws-shadows-http-api/README.md

 3. Copy the configuration file : `cp template.conf my_conf.conf`
 4. Complete it with (no quotes) :

-    - THING_NAME: This is the name of the device, for example: my-device
     - AWS_ACCESS_KEY_ID: This is the access key id gave by AWS, you can find the value in ~/.aws/credentials file if you have AWS CLI
     - AWS_SECRET_ACCESS_KEY: This is the secret access key gave by AWS, you can find the value in ~/.aws/credentials file if you have AWS CLI

+5. To update the shadow, copy the shadow state skeleton : `cp shadow_state_skeleton.json shadow_new_state.json` and complete it according what you want
-5. Be sure you have the right to execute the script : `chmod +x script.sh`
+6. Be sure you have the right to execute the script : `chmod +x script.sh`
-6. Execute the script with the new configuration file and the [Shadow Method](#work-with-shadows-http-api), for example `./script.sh my_conf.conf get`
+7. Execute the script `./script.sh` and complete with corrects parameters :

+    - -c *configuration file* (**required**) : The configuration file you just created.
+    - -m *method* (**required**) : The [shadow method](#work-with-shadows-http-api)
+    - -t *thing name* (**required**) : The name of the thing
+    - -s *shadow name* : The name of the shadow (if not a classic shadow)
+    - -d *request state document* : For UPDATE shadow method.
+The document that contain the new state shadow.

 In the case you chose :

-- GET : the application return you the entire Shadow
+- GET : the application returns you the entire Shadow
-- UPDATE : TODO
+- UPDATE : the application returns you the state you sent
-- DELETE : the application delete the shadow and return you the request id
+- DELETE : the application deletes the shadow and return you the request id

 ### What does the script